adaltas/node-nikita/README.md

 npm run coffee && mocha test/api
 ```

 Some of the tests require a specific environment.
-You are encouraged to customer
+You are encouraged to
-which tests you wish to run and to use docker container.
+customize which tests you wish to run and to use docker container.

 To filter and configure your tests, you can either create a "test.coffee" at the
-root of this project or point the "MECANO_TEST" environment to such a file.
-You
+root of this project or point the "MECANO_TEST" environment variable to such a
-can use the file "test.coffee.sample" as a starting point.
+file.
+You can use the file "test.coffee.sample" as a starting point.

 There are tests prepared to run on CentOS and Ubuntu using docker.
 Goto to one
 of the docker directory and run docker-compose, here's an example to run tests